-“The most critical part of any system conversion is the data conversion,” said Howard.
+“The most critical part of any system conversion is the data conversion,” said Simpson.
 “Ensuring accuracy and thoroughness is crucial.
 Our data conversion team has extensive experience converting data from a variety of systems, making this process straightforward and reliable.

 “By providing detailed documented mappings of the legacy system to SIMS and reviewing it with the client, we ensure that every piece of data has an approved destination.
 Once mapping is complete, scripts are created to provide an accurate and repeatable process,” he said.